GamrGamr/Allin1APP/README.md

 1. Open Allin1APP.
 2. Go to **Apps > Import Desktop Shortcuts**.
 3. Select one or more shortcuts.
-4. Choose a category for each shortcut.
+4. Choose a default category.
+5. Review or change categories for individual shortcuts.
-5. Review the names before importing.
+6. Review the names before importing.
-6. After importing, you can delete the original desktop shortcuts.
+7. After importing, you can delete the original desktop shortcuts.

 Imported `.lnk` shortcuts are copied into Allin1APP's local app data, so deleting the desktop shortcut will not break the imported app entry.